 Deeside conveyancing on leasehold apartments normally necessitates the buyer’s solicitor submitting enquiries for the landlord to answer.
 Although the landlord is not legally bound to address such questions the majority will be willing to assist.
 They may charge a reasonable administration fee for responding to enquiries or supplying documentation.
 There is no set fee.
 The average fee for the paperwork that you are referring to is £350, in some situations it is in excess of £800.
 The administration charge levied by the landlord must be sent together with a synopsis of entitlements and obligations in respect of administration fees, without which the invoice is technically not due.
 In reality one has no choice but to pay whatever is requested of you if you want to complete the sale of your home.

-I own a split level flat in Deeside, conveyancing formalities finalised April 2009.
+I purchased a ground floor flat in Deeside, conveyancing formalities finalised October 2007.
 Can you please calculate a probable premium for a statutory lease extension?
-Equivalent properties in Deeside with over 90 years remaining are worth £201,000.
-The average or mid-range amount of ground rent is £45 yearly.
-The lease finishes on 21st October 2085
+Similar properties in Deeside with an extended lease are worth £195,000.
+The average or mid-range amount of ground rent is £45 invoiced every year.
+The lease terminates on 21st October 2084

-With 64 years remaining on your lease we estimate the price of your lease extension to span between £15,200 and £17,600 as well as costs.
+With just 63 years left to run we estimate the premium for your lease extension to be between £16,200 and £18,600 plus costs.

-The suggested premium range above a general guide to costs for extending a lease, but we cannot give you a more accurate figure in the absence of detailed due diligence.
-You should not use this information in a Notice of Claim or as an informal offer.
-There may be additional issues that need to be taken into account and you obviously should be as accurate as possible in your negotiations.
-Neither should you take any other action placing reliance on this information without first seeking the advice of a professional.
+The figure above a general guide to costs for renewing a lease, but we cannot give you a more accurate figure without more comprehensive investigations.
+Do not use the figures in a Notice of Claim or as an informal offer.
+There are no doubt other concerns that need to be taken into account and you obviously should be as accurate as possible in your negotiations.
+You should not move forward based on this information without first seeking the advice of a professional.